ctcLink Institution Level Service Accounts

 Request Process

-Local security administrators must provide the following information when submitting service account creation requests (https://servicedesk.sbctc.edu):
+The primary owner in conjunction with the Local Security Administrator must provide the following information when submitting service account creation requests (https://servicedesk.sbctc.edu):

 • Detailed description of the intended use for the service account.

-• Required access levels and roles (specify Roles/SACR).
+• Required access levels and roles (specify Roles/SACR) that are needed for the processes if known.

-• Name and contact information of the Security Administrator accountable for the service account.
+• Name and contact information of the Primary Owner and the Security Administrator accountable for the service account.

 • The procedure for monitoring service account usage, including password management protocols.